OfferZen-Community/ultimate-software-developer-hiring-guide/docs/best-practices-for-developer-hiring/best-practices-for-developer-hiring.md

 * **Be structured**: The interview process is a pretty big time investment from both sides, so make the most of it by having a structured agenda for what you’re hoping to accomplish.
 Everyone involved should know what their roles are.
 * **Be transparent:** Also explain what to expect to the candidate from the outset — developers value role and process transparency above all else in a hiring process.
 Read more in our 2022 hiring reports for the [Netherlands](https://www.offerzen.com/resources/software-developer-netherlands-hiring-report) and [South Africa](https://www.offerzen.com/resources/software-developer-south-africa-hiring-report).

-Next, you need to set up your scorecard and gain a better understanding of the role.
+Next, you need to set up your scorecard.